 As noted earlier, in the cat the meningioma is an easier tumor to remove than it is in the dog.
 Most cats do well with surgery and mortality is very low.
 As the tumor has very benign behavior in the cat generally speaking survival rates are good (in one study, 71% were alive 6 months after surgery, 66% were alive one year after surgery and 50% were alive two years after surgery.
 Approximately one cat in five will have a tumor recurrence within 27 months.

 The story is a bit different in the dog where the tumor is less well defined.
 Canine tumors tend to be more invasive into the surrounding brain and it is hard for the surgeon to tell where to cut (approximately 1/3 of canine meningiomas infiltrate normal brain tissue).
-Median survival times are approximately 7 months though this can be extended by following surgery with radiotherapy as discussed in the next section
+Median survival times are approximately 7 months though this can be extended by following surgery with radiotherapy as discussed in the next section.

 There are many different schedules used for radiation treatments: some weekly, some daily, some on alternate days.
 Radiation can be done instead of surgery or in combination with surgery and what protocols yield the longest survival times is not clear.
 Currently, the philosophy on treatment is that a combination of surgery plus radiation yields the best results for dogs.
 Cats seem to do so well with surgery that recommendations lean away from radiation.

 Radiosurgery involves using a focused dose of radiation to a well defined target in the brain effectively cutting a deep lesion away.
-Instead of using one radiation beam, several beams are focussed on the target such that the path of each beam through the beam is not damaged but the target where all the beams come together is destroyed.
+Instead of using one radiation beam, several beams are focussed on the target such that the path of each beam through the brain is not damaged but the target where all the beams come together is destroyed.
 This technique is called "stereotactic radiosurgery" and uses either an adapted linear accelerator (a "LINAC") or a Gamma Knife, as is done in human brain tumor surgery.
 This procedure is particularly attractive as it is a one time treatment rather than a series of radiation treatments.
 The tumor must be small (less than one inch in diameter) for this type of treatment to work and currently only a few facilities offer it.

 For chemotherapy to be effective against brain tumors, the drugs used must be able to cross the